-"Sleeping at Last" is an artist who has come out with 8 songs and 8 podcasts so far explaining the enneagram phenomenon (There are 9, but he hasn't come out with that one yet....
-We are all sad).
+"Sleeping at Last" is an artist who has come out with 9 songs and 9 podcasts so far explaining the enneagram phenomenon.
 He goes into the traits and the reasons why the types are the way they are.
 I love these podcasts because I think it’s important to familiarize yourself with how your friends love or why they act the way they do.

 I went on spring break with a group of my friends and while there, I explained to each of them what their type was and why.